AdityaPandey-DEV/Panchtatva-AI-LAW-FILE-Scheduler/README.md

 # Panchtatva - AI Law File Scheduler

-**SIH Hackathon 2024 Project**
+**SIH Hackathon 2024 Project by Team Panchtatva**

-An AI-powered legal case file scheduler that helps lawyers and clients manage legal cases efficiently using artificial intelligence for priority scoring, delay prediction, and resource allocation.
+Hey there! 👋 This is our submission for Smart India Hackathon 2024.
+We've built an AI-powered legal case management system that actually makes sense for the Indian legal system.

+After months of research and late-night coding sessions, we created something that could genuinely help reduce the massive case backlog in Indian courts.

 ## 🚀 Problem Statement